thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/301/Screen_Shot_2016-08-04_at_3.52.40_PM.png)

 Because Brunch automatically generated source map files, you can see what the source code looked like before it was transpiled right from the browser.
-Even better, when a runtime error is thrown, Chrome will associated the error with the correct file and line number of the original source file.
+Even better, when a runtime error is thrown, Chrome will associate the error with the correct line number of the original source file.

 For example, in `app/components/app.jsx` file, type the following code.